csteinmetz1/AudioTechTalks-S19/2_spectral_analysis/README.md

 # Spectral Analysis
-This contains the resources for my [talk on spectral]().
+This contains the resources for my [talk on spectral analysis]().
 Check in the scripts directory to find scripts for generating the plots and audio examples.

 ## Try it yourself
 You can run the same tests I show in my presentation or in my [blogpost]() on your own audio files.